 Whereas, disability income insurance has a much lenient disability definition as compared to TPD.
 Disability income insurance is based on the concept of one’s occupation and is more straightforward to qualify and claim than TPD benefits.

 Another possible reason for it being overlooked is that there are only some companies that offer this insurance as there isn’t a large market for it.
 There are also much higher risks for insurers.

 When the topic of insurance comes, people tend to insure themselves with standard policies such as death, critical illness, and hospitalisation.

 Indeed, these factors are important life risks that people should insure themselves for.
 But they always tend to skip, miss out, or don’t plan to insure themselves for other critical risk factors.

 In the grand scheme of things, you’ll need to understand where the disability income insurance fits in your portfolio.
 Health insurance covers your medical bills.

-Critical illness insurance covers you against long term expenses that are not covered by your health insurance.
+Critical illness insurance covers you against long-term expenses that are not covered by your health insurance.

-But where disability income insurance comes in is when you are unable to perform your occupational duties due to any forms of disability.
+But where disability income insurance comes in is when you are unable to perform your occupational duties due to any form of disability.
 A disability could come from accidents or illnesses that are not covered under your CI plan.